Who (might have) met whom

 • 1821 - 1883: Franz Doppler icon

-Albert Franz Doppler (16/10/1821 - 27/7/1883) was an Austro-Hungarian flute virtuoso and a composer, known for composing Concertino for Flute and Orchestra in D major and Cavatina for Flute and Piano.
+Albert Franz Doppler (16/10/1821 - 27/7/1883) was an Austro-Hungarian flute virtuoso and a composer, known for composing Polonaise for Flute and Piano and Les Flûtes de Pan.

 • 1822 - 1901: Charles Hermite icon

-Charles Hermite (24/12/1822 - 14/1/1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra, known for Hermitian operator and Hermitian wavelet.
+Charles Hermite (24/12/1822 - 14/1/1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra, known for Hermitian form and Hermitian matrix.

 • 1824 - 1907: Lord Kelvin icon